Blotch3D/Blotch3D/README.md

 demonstrates \[TBD: the "full" example needs to be split to several examples\].

-All provided projects build only for the Windows platform.
+All provided projects are configured to build only for the Windows platform.
 To create a new project for Windows you can just copy the BlotchExample01\_Basic folder and rename the project, or you can create the project from scratch like this:

 1. Select File/New/Project and create a 'MonoGame Windows Project'.